esign/laravel-linkable/README.md

 The value for this single column is stored in the `{model}:{id}` format, e.g. `post:1`.
 You're able to use both a fully qualified class name or a value from your application's [morph map](https://laravel.com/docs/9.x/eloquent-relationships#custom-polymorphic-types), just like a regular morphTo relation.

-Note that this approach is not ideal and more complex queries using this relationship may not work as expected.
+> **Note**
+> This approach is not ideal and more complex queries using this relationship may not work as expected.
 In case you're able to you may overwrite the `dynamicLinkLinkable` relation to use Laravel's default `MorphTo` relationship.

 ### Linkables overview
 To create an overview of all possible linkables you can create a [MySQL view](https://dev.mysql.com/doc/refman/5.7/en/create-view.html) that creates a [union](https://dev.mysql.com/doc/refman/5.7/en/union.html) of all possible models that can be linked to: